-If there is a large non-lending stack collection and/or significant family history and genealogy reference collections this will reduce performance against Standards S12 to S14.

-Collection age directly influences loans and stock turnover.
-If the age of the collection is improved (that is, a higher percentage of the collection is new), then loans and collection turnover will increase.
+- If there is a large non-lending stack collection and/or significant family history and genealogy reference collections this will reduce performance against Standards S12 to S14. - Collection age directly influences loans and stock turnover.
+If the age of the collection is improved (that is, a higher percentage of the collection is new), then loans and collection turnover will increase. - Length of circulation period - Number of items allowed to be borrowed at one time - Renewal policy.